 All tuition and fees are payable for one quarter only.
-Tuition is based on the cost of credits attended.
-The cost regardless of curriculum of one quarter credit is \$372 equaling \$1,116 for a three (3) quarter credit course and \$1,488 for a four (4) quarter hour credit course.
-The total tuition cost of an associate degree program is \$35,7126 The total tuition cost of a Diploma Program is \$20,460
+Tuition is based on the cost regardless of curriculum of one quarter credit is \$372 equaling \$1,488 for a four (4) quarter hour credit course.
+The total tuition cost of a Diploma Program is \$20,832 and the total tuition cost of an Associate Degree is \$35,712.